 Exercise also boosts your levels of endorphins.

-Over and over again it’s been shown that exercise relieves symptoms of a wide range of brain disorders including ADHD, OCD, anxiety, depression, and addictions.
-(30)
+It’s been repeatedly shown that exercise relieves symptoms of a wide range of brain disorders including ADHD, anxiety disorders, depression, schizophrenia, and post traumatic stress disorder.
+(30, 31, 32)

 One way it does this is by protecting your telomeres.